Nodal elliptic curves on K3 surfaces: Geometry of Severi varieties

 \subsection{Severi varieties via specialization.}

 We will study the Severi variety of a general K3 surface by specializing to a hyperelliptic K3 surface.
-Here we recall some basic features of hyperelliptic K3 surfaces.
-If $L \in \Pic(X)$ has no fixed components and $c_1(L)^2=2g-2 > 0$, then:
+The case $g=2$ is special because the general such K3 surface $(X,L)$ is already hyperelliptic.
+In this case, the Severi curve $\overline{V}^{L,1}$ is the dual curve of the sextic branch curve in $\P^2$, so it has geometric genus 10.
+From now on, let us assume that $g \geq 3$.